 Experience the marine ecosystems that make Midcoast Maine so unique and learn what you can do to protect them!

-Join our educators as they comb through the lower intertidal zone looking for urchins, crabs, sea stars and even lobsters and eels!
+Come join our educators as they comb through the lower intertidal zone looking for urchins, crabs, sea stars and even lobsters and eels!